guygrigsby/website/content/examples/scatter-gather.md

 ---
 title: "Go Scatter Gather Pattern"
 date: 2020-01-26T16:18:58-07:00
-draft: true

 ---

 One of the strengths of Go is it's native support for concurrency.
+There are a lot of posts about concurrency in Go, but I was writing this up as a simple example for a coworker and decided to publish it here.
 <!--more-->
-It takes a little getting used to if you don't use concurrent programming a lot, but once you get passed a couple hurdles, it's a rockin' good time.
-This is one of the popular concurrency pattern in go.
+It takes a little getting used to if you don't use concurrent programming a lot, but once you get beyond a couple hurdles, it's a rockin' good time.
+I think the term scatter/gather is an old one, but it corresponds to the fan-out/fan-in pattern inf Go.
+I think it's elegant and works very well.

 ```go
 package main